-- Have your phone company check that your phone line is free from any line noise.
-If your problem is fax-related, check that there are no problems with the fax machine you are calling and that it is compatible with fax modems. - ☐ If you are having a problem connecting with your Internet Service Provider, check that the ISP is not experiencing technical problems. - ☐ If you have a second phone line available, try connecting the modem to that line.
+If your problem is fax-related, check that there are no problems with the fax machine you are calling and that it compatible with fax modems.
+If you are having a problem connecting with your Internet Service Provider, check that the ISP is not experience technical problems.
+Have your phone company check that your phone line is free from any line noise.

+If you have a second phone line available, try connecting the modem to that line.